 I just spent two weeks volunteering on the Animal Care project in Guatemala and I’ve loved it!
 My days were spent giving back at a vet clinic and living with a local family in La Antigua.
 The trip truly changed my life.
 I now welcome the feeling of adventure and nervousness that comes with stepping out of your comfort zone because I know what you stand to gain!
 I recommend anyone considering volunteering in Guatemala jumps at the opportunity - and these are my top 10 reasons why:

-1. The People
+1. The breathtaking natural landscape

-4. To Take Coffee To A Whole New Level
+3. Take Coffee To A Whole New Level

 I loved exploring Antigua.
 I found new places every day and always enjoyed revisiting my favorites.
-The beautiful structures and buildings, the cobblestone roads and the friendly, smiling Guatemalan faces saying “Hola” or “Buenos Días” as you passed by were magically uplifting.
+The beautiful buildings, the cobblestone roads and the friendly, smiling Guatemalan faces saying “Hola” or “Buenos Días” as you passed by were magically uplifting.

-6. To Experience A New Kind Of Commute
+6. Experience A New Kind Of Commute

 7. Guatemalan Food